pnp/PnP/Scenarios/Provisioning.SiteModifier/readme.md

 - How to show a dialog in a custom action (see Services\AppEventReceiver.svc)
 - How to hide a dialog that hosts a page from a remote app web (see Pages\Modify.aspx)
 - How to create artefacts like lists and set the theme of a web (see Pages\Modify.aspx)

+The app adds a menu option to the site settings pop up menu ("Modify Site"), which after clicking on it will show a dialogbox.
+In that dialogbox users can make selections to add certain artifacts to a site.
+In this example 3 options are presented: a projects list (which is a generic/custom list), a contacts list, and the option to change the default theme.

 ## Permissions ##
 Permissions used in this solution